Trailer: WM resin & 3D printed

 2018.
 It then took a glacial two further years to get to the weathering

-provided in their kits were pure fantasy, so tracked down the Wiener
+provided in their kits were pure fantasy.
+I then tracked down the Wiener

 Modellbau Sd.Ah 57 resin kit.
 This took another year to complete so 2021